Trees on Private Land

 - Pruning of deadwood from a tree.

-- Noxious weeds as prescribed by the Noxious Weeds Act, 1993.
+- Noxious weeds as prescribed by the Biosecurity Act, 2015.

 - Trees or vegetation that are being maintained or removed by North Sydney Council staff (or their sub-contractors) on land under Council's ownership or care and control.